xiangjunn/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-SAS detects that the input is an invalid field.
+SAS detects that the input is an invalid _field_.

     * 2a1.
 SAS requests for a correct input.

     * 2a2.
 User enters a new input.

-    Steps 2a1-2a2 are repeated until user enters a valid field.
+    Steps 2a1-2a2 are repeated until user enters a valid _field_.

     Use case resumes from step 3.

 * 2b.
-SAS detects that the input contains more than one field.
+SAS detects that the input contains more than one _field_.

     * 2b1.
-SAS sorts the list by the first field entered.
+SAS sorts the list by the first _field_ entered.

     Use case resumes from step 4.